The 7 Myths of Seborrheic Dermatitis (a.k.a., Dandruff)

 This is an extremely common condition that I see on a daily basis in my dermatology practice.
 Some patients don't even know that they have a rash that can be treated.
 That said, seborrhea can be very challenging to have as well as tricky to treat.
 So often patients try to figure out what is wrong with their skin and are frustrated when their home remedy does not work.
 But, as a board-certified dermatologist, I am an expert at treating this skin problem and want to help!

-Here are some common misconceptions I hear regularly about seborrheic dermatitis.
+Here are some common myths and misconceptions that I hear regularly about seborrheic dermatitis.

 Hopefully, this will clear up any myths about it that you may have and help to make you feel more comfortable in your own skin!